snepraj2709/Emogi-translator/README.md

 A Emogi interpreter made using map function over an array in React

-It only has 🫠🤩🫢🫣🫡 these 5 emogi at the moment.
+It only has 🫠🤩🫢🫣🫡🫶😆😇🤪🤑 these 10 emogi at the moment.

+Checkout the live Emogi translator -> https://oze89n.csb.app/